Why should men understand the menopause?

 She might need some space, someone else to talk to, or just a distraction.
 If mood swings or depressive episodes feel unmanageable, she might benefit from speaking to a mental health professional or a GP.

-Regular exercise is one way to help manage some of the symptoms, such as an increased risk of heart disease, slower metabolism, weight gain and low mood.
-Everyone has a different relationship with exercise and if your loved one finds it difficult to stay motivated, why not offer to be a workout buddy, join a jogging club together or go on some long weekend walks?
+Regular movement and exercise is one way to help manage some of the symptoms, such as an increased risk of heart disease, slower metabolism, weight gain and low mood.
+Everyone has a different relationship with exercise and if your loved one finds it difficult to stay motivated, why not offer to be a workout buddy, join a cycling club together or go on some long weekend walks?

 Don’t be afraid to ask your loved one how you could better support them.
 It’s likely that what she needs will change day-to-day, and some days she will feel better than others.
 Whilst you can offer emotional support and make her feel less alone, it’s important to encourage any loved one who is struggling with their symptoms to speak to their GP so they can properly explore suitable treatment options.